b-kennedy0/oval-chili-1e745/content/pages/index.md

       data protection rules.

-      Mobile Friendly - Designed for mobile users.
+      Mobile Friendly - Onthego - Designed for mobile users.
 AutoForm can be used while on the go without pinching to zoom and awkwardly move around complicated Word documents.

-      One of AutoForm's best benefits is the time it will save.
+      Quick - Fast and reliable - One of AutoForm's best benefits is the time it will save.
 You don't need to worry about using the latest version of the form, saving copies, or fighting with form fields—all of that is done for you, and quickly, too!

       There is no need for guidance, documentation or training sessions.